 For horses that do not qualify for the mentorship program, we adopt them out through contract to a forever home.

-Hope’s Haven Rescue & Youth Camp is a faith based, nonprofit that seeks healing and hope for both children and horses who have faced difficulty in their lives.
+Hope’s Haven Youth Ranch is a faith based, nonprofit that seeks hope and healing for both children and horses living with trauma.
 Our six week program can be quite transformative and impacts both the lives of the mentors and those participating in the program.

-Contact us about registering your child for a session or if you feel lead to get involved.
+Contact us about registering your child for a session, or if you feel led to get involved.

 Upcoming Events